 GENERAL COMMERCIAL DISTRICT

 Purpose.
-The purpose of the General Commercial District is to provide for personal and business services and commerce within Piedmont.
+The purpose of the General Commercial District is to provide for commercial services that serve local and regional needs and are accessible from major traffic ways.

 Where These Zoning Regulations Apply.
 The General Commercial zoning regulations apply to all land designated as General Commercial on the City of Piedmont Zoning Map.